 These comparisons should be made at least three times for each pair of thermometers.
-For each set of comparisons, the mean of the differences between readings should not exceed the tolerances specified in the table in section 2.1.3.2.
+For each set of comparisons, the mean of the differences between readings should not exceed the specified uncertainties given in Part I, Chapter 1 Annex 1.E of this guide.

-Soil thermometers may be calibrated in this manner, but should be left in the water for at least 30 min to allow the wax in which the bulbs are embedded to take up the temperature of the water.
+Soil thermometers may be checked in this manner, but should be left in the water for at least 30 min to allow the wax in which the bulbs are embedded to take up the temperature of the water.
 The large time-constant of the soil thermometer makes it difficult to conduct a satisfactory check unless the temperature of the water can be kept very steady.
-If the calibration is carefully carried out in water whose temperature does not change by more than 1 K in 30 min, the difference from the corrected reading of the reference thermometer should not exceed 0.25 K.
+If the check is carefully carried out in water whose temperature does not change by more than 1 K in 30 min, the difference from the corrected reading of the reference thermometer should not exceed 0.25 K.

-2.2.6 Corrections
+2.3.6 Corrections